- Diode labelled 1n4007 is an M7 rectifier diode (they’re the same, only called different things depending on the package.)

 Check for shorts to ground on the points labelled in purple in the Schematic diagram above (IC power connectors.)
 If there’s a short find and fix it before continuing.

 Apply power and check those same points for ~5.1 and ~3.3V.
-Feel the CAP1188 ICs, 3V3 diode, and regulator.
+Feel the CAP1188 ICs and regulators.
 If they get very hot disconnect the power and double-check component values and shorts.

 Add the programmed microcontroller and apply power.
 The module should blink once almost immediately, then have the center Octave LED lit.